0xcert/framework/docs/api/ethereum.md

 | options.gatewayConfig.valueLedgerDeployOrderId | A `string` representing an Ethereum address of the [value ledger deploy gateway](/#public-addresses).
 | options.mutationTimeout | A numberrepresenting the number of milliseconds in which a mutation times out.
 Defaults to3600000.
 You can set it to -1 to disable timeout.
 | options.networkName | A string representing the Ethereum network we will connect to.
+| options.retryGasPriceMultiplier | A `number` representing a multiplier of the current gas price when performing a retry action on mutation.
+It defaults to `2`.
 | options.requiredConfirmations | An `integer` representing the number of confirmations needed for mutations to be considered confirmed.
 It defaults to `1`.
 | options.signMethod | An `integer` representing the signature type.
 The available options are `0` (eth_sign) or `2` (EIP-712) or `3` (perosnal_sign).
 It defaults to `0`.
 | options.sandbox | A `boolean` indicates whether we are in sandbox mode.
 Sandbox mode means we never make an actual mutation to the blockchain, but we only check if the mutation would succeed or not.